 Scott L. Mathis.
 Mr. Mathis is the founder of AWLD and has served as Chief Executive Officer and Chairman of the Board of Directors since its inception in April 1999.
 Mr. Mathis has over five years' experience serving as Chief Executive Officer and Chairman of the Board of Directors of Mercari Communications Group, Ltd., a public company.
 Mr. Mathis is also the founder, Chief Executive Officer, and Chairman of IPG, AGP and various other affiliated entities and assumed executive positions at DPEC Capital, Inc. in March 2001.
-Since July 2009, Mr. Mathis has served as the Chief Executive Officer and Chairman of Hollywood Burger Holdings, Inc., a company he founded which is developing Hollywood-themed American fast food restaurants in Argentina and the United Arab Emirates.
+In September 2015, Mr. Mathis resigned his position as President and Secretary for DPEC Capital, but remains on as a director and nonexecutive chairman.
+Since July 2009, Mr. Mathis has served as the Chief Executive Officer and Chairman of Hollywood Burger Holdings, Inc., a company he founded which is developing Hollywood-themed American fast food restaurants in Argentina and the United States.
 Since June 2011, Mr. Mathis has also served as the Chairman and Chief Executive Officer of InvestBio, Inc., a former subsidiary of AWLD that was spun off in 2010.
 Including his time with AWLD and its subsidiaries, Mr. Mathis worked for over 25 years in the securities brokerage field.
 From 1995-2000, he worked for National Securities Corporation and The Boston Group, L.P.
 Before that, he was a partner at Oppenheimer and Company and a Senior Vice President and member of the Directors Council at Lehman Brothers.
 Mr. Mathis also worked with Alex Brown & Sons, Gruntal and Company, Inc. and Merrill Lynch.
 Mr. Mathis received a Bachelor of Science degree in Business Management from Mississippi State University.
-The determination was made that Mr. Mathis should serve on AWLD's Board of Directors due to his executive level experience working in the real estate development industry and in several consumer-focused businesses, as well as his extensive experience in the biotechnology industry.
+The determination was made that Mr. Mathis should serve on AWLD's Board of Directors due to his executive level experience working in the real estate development industry and in several consumer-focused businesses, as well as his extensive experience in the securities brokerage and investment banking fields.
+He has also served on the board of directors of a number of non-public companies in the biotechnology industry.